What are "concerns" in Horus?

 What should happen if a foundation doctor receives a "concern" in Horus?

-The FP Curriculum 2016 and Foundation Operational Guide 2019, describe in detail how to manage foundation doctors (FDs) about whom concerns are raised.
+The UKFPO and the foundation programme curriculum describes in detail how to manage foundation doctors (FDs) about whom concerns are raised.
 This section describes the administrative actions that can be taken in Horus if concerns are raised about a foundation doctor in one of the seven assessment forms.

 IMPORTANT NOTE: The information below is not intended to be an educational support guide to managing concerns.

 When a concern is raised in Horus, it will be visible to the FD/NTG, their supervisor(s), foundation programme director(s) and administration team (in the local postgraduate centre and in the local HEE office).
 See how concerns are displayed in Horus.

 Once concerns have been discussed with the relevant FD/NTG and an action plan/resolution is agreed, the relevant supervisor or administrator should 'follow up' the concern(s) in the concerns management page.

 - FD's/NTG's portfolio > Concerns (second option from the bottom)

 - Select "View/Update" next to the relevant concern